jdario9912/jdario9912/README.md

 My main goal is to live doing what I love, contribute to interesting and novel projects, and also join a work team.

 My academic training started at National Technological University (UTN).
 I made my first steps in technology with PHP and MySQL.
 Then I did a Fullstack Web Development bootcamp about technologies like Java, HTML, CSS and Javascript.
 After that I went on  learning (and I continue doing it) with different courses about technologies for development like ReactJs, NodeJs, Github, Docker, MongoDb, Tailwind, and technologies for testing like Cypress and Jest.
+Actually I'm doing a University Degree in Programming at National Technological University.

 :wrench: Technologies and tools that I use: